Choosing the Best Font for Email Marketing Campaigns

 Georgia

-An example of Georgia font in email
+An example of Georgia font in the email used for the email body copy

 Source: Campaign Monitor